-- 9. Plaintiff is a corporation organized under the laws of the People's Republic of China and is the owner of numerous federal copyright registrations issued by the United States Copyright Office that constitute the Asserted Brand Copyrights.
-Attached hereto as Exhibit 1 is a table summarizing true and correct federal copyright registration information regarding the Asserted Brand Copyrights. - 10.
-Plaintiff founded the Asserted Brand in 2009, which is dedicated to women's fashion apparel and serves consumers in the United States and throughout the world. - 11.
-Between 2021 and 2022, Plaintiff designed, caused to subsist in material form, and first published the original protected Asserted Brand Copyrights on its website located at the company's designated website employing the Asserted Brand in its URL and over the years has worked hard to establish success and recognition for high quality women's apparel internationally and in the U.S.
+- 11. Plaintiff is a corporation organized under the laws of the People's Republic of China ("China") and is the owner of the Copyright Protected Images asserted to have been infringed in this action by the Defendants.
+Attached hereto as Exhibit 1 is a true and correct copy of the federal copyright registration issued for the Copyright Protected Images and Copyright Public Records Data. - 12.
+Plaintiff founded its Rotita Brand in 2009, which is dedicated to women's fashion apparel and serves consumers in the United States and throughout the world. - 13.
+Between 2021 and 2022, Plaintiff designed, caused to subsist in material form, and first published the Copyright Protected Images on its website located at the company's designated website employing the Rotita Brand in its URL and over the years has worked hard to establish success and recognition for high quality women's apparel internationally and in the United States. - 14.
+Plaintiff has expended substantial time, money, and other resources in developing, advertising, and otherwise promoting its Rotita Brand and, specifically, the Copyright Protected